-Choose from these pecan praline candy recipes and enjoy a confection long favored in the Old South.
-You'll find the homemade pralines are super delicious when used in combination with other desserts.
+Choose from among these old fashioned praline candy recipes and enjoy a confection long favored in the Old South.
+You'll find the homemade pralines with pecans are super delicious when used in combination with other desserts.

-For instance, pralines make yummy crushed pecan candy toppings for ice cream sundaes and puddings.
+For instance, pralines make yummy crushed pecan candy toppings for ice cream sundaes, meringue pies, and puddings.

 The Times Cook Book, No. 2 (1905)